Introduction to general relativity: Equivalence principle

 A person in a free-falling elevator experiences weightlessness; objects either float motionless or drift at constant speed.
 Since everything in the elevator is falling together, no gravitational effect can be observed.
 In this way, the experiences of an observer in free fall are indistinguishable from those of an observer in deep space, far from any significant source of gravity.
 Such observers are the privileged ("inertial") observers Einstein described in his theory of special relativity: observers for whom light travels along straight lines at constant speed.

 Einstein hypothesized that the similar experiences of weightless observers and inertial observers in special relativity represented a fundamental property of gravity, and he made this the cornerstone of his theory of general relativity, formalized in his equivalence principle.
 Roughly speaking, the principle states that a person in a free-falling elevator cannot tell that they are in free fall.
 Every experiment in such a free-falling environment has the same results as it would for an observer at rest or moving uniformly in deep space, far from all sources of gravity.

 Gravity and acceleration

 Most effects of gravity vanish in free fall, but effects that seem the same as those of gravity can be produced by an accelerated frame of reference.
-An observer in a closed room cannot tell which of the following is true:
+An observer in a closed room cannot tell which of the following two scenarios is true: